meleu/meleu/README.md

     - CI/CD pipelines (GitHub Actions and GitLab CI)
     - containers (Docker / Kubernetes / ArgoCD)
     - observability
+    - Cloud providers (GCP, AWS, DigitalOcean)
-    - DevOps culture transformation (bring quality as near to the origin as possible!)
+    - DevOps practices (bring quality as near to the origin as possible!)
     - Ruby on Rails and JavaScript/TypeScript

 - 📚 Topics I'm currently delving into: